-Are you working on your CAP project and need input?
+Do you want to brainstorm with other CAP members on book structure ideas?
 Do you need time to finish your Kumi Korf structure, or your Daniel Essig book?
 Do you just want to hang out with other book artists?
 You have another opportunity to work on your projects at Salon-‘UnFinished Objects’.
 The purpose of this group is for members to bring unfinished art projects to a casual setting and work on them.
 These projects can be from prior workshops, or anything else you are working on.
 Laurel has kindly agreed to be your host and can comfortably host 7 people on a first come basis, first served basis.
 Her house is in the Bay Park area of Clairemont and is wheelchair accessible.
 Feel free to bring a snack to share.

 So, if you are interested please RSVP to her as soon as possible: MoorheadL@gmail.com, please put Salon – UFO as your subject.